static-frame/static-frame/doc/source/articles/upgrade.rst

 ___________________________________________________________________________________

-Pandas displays inconsistent behavior in regard to ownership of data inputs.
+Pandas displays inconsistent behavior in regard to ownership of data inputs: sometimes we can mutate NumPy arrays "behind-the-back" of Pandas.

-We can mutate NumPy arrays "behind-the-back" of Pandas.
-We can do that arrays given as input, and we can sometimes do it with arrays given back to us from the `values` attribute.
+For example, if we give a 2D array as an input to a ``DataFrame``, the lingering reference of the array can be used to "remotely" change the values of ``DataFrame``.
+Counter-intuitively, the ``DataFrame`` is not protecting access to its data, serving simply as a wrapper of the shared array.

 >>> a1 = np.array([[0.106, -1], [1.777, -1]])
 >>> df = pd.DataFrame(a1, index=('muon', 'tau'), columns=('mass', 'charge'))